PREP-NexT/global-drought-recovery/README.md

 (3) Plots the response of drought recovery probability to precipitation changes under various climate scenarios.

 ## Citation
-If you use this work, please consider citing our paper.
+If you use this work, please consider citing our paper:

 ```bibtex
 @article{zhang2024probabilistic,